hylang/hy/docs/language/internals.rst

 ~~~~~~~~

 ``hy.models.HyString`` is the base class of string-equivalent Hy
 models.
-It also represents double-quoted string literals, ``""``, which
+It also represents string literals (including bracket strings), which
 compile down to unicode string literals in Python. ``HyStrings`` inherit
 unicode objects in Python 2, and string objects in Python 3 (and are
 therefore not encoding-dependent).